NoahJRalph/my-react-portfolio/README.md

 ## Description

 My very own website portfolio; Allowing interested parties to gaze upon my HTML, CSS, JS, React, and Node.js skill, then navigate to my completed works to properly demonstrate my front-end web development capability.
-Made using the criteria from Module 20 of my edX Web Development bootcamp.
+Made using the criteria from Module 20 of my U. of O. edX Web Development bootcamp.
 I made it as compact as possible within my tight time limit I had.

 The application was built using HTML, JS, CSS, HTML, React, and Node.js, and was deployed using Github Pages.

+This portfolio is outdated and behind compared to my current HTML/CSS-based portfolio located [Here.](https://noahjralph.github.io/my-portfolio/)

 ## Installation